-Note: The information provided in this article is for educational purposes only and should not be construed as medical advice.
-Always consult your physician or healthcare provider with questions about your pregnancy, diet, or caffeine consumption.
+Note: The information in this article is for education and awareness and should not be construed as medical advice.
+Always consult your physician or healthcare provider with questions about your pregnancy, diet, supplements, or caffeine intake.

 Short answer: Yes, most teas are safe during pregnancy in moderation.
-The key is staying under 200mg of caffeine per day (ACOG guidelines).
-Black, green, and oolong teas are generally safe in limited amounts, while some herbal teas should be avoided.
-Always consult your doctor before adding any tea to your pregnancy routine.
+The key is staying under 200mg of caffeine per day (ACOG guidance).
+Black, green, and oolong teas are generally safe in limited amounts, while some herbal teas should be avoided or used only with medical guidance.
+The right approach can vary by trimester, and your total daily caffeine from all sources matters more than any single cup.

 | Tea Type |